0x1eef/xchan.rb/README.md

 ## <a id="requirements"> Requirements </a>

-xchannel doesn't depend on libraries outside Ruby's standard library.
+xchannel.rb is light, with 0 external dependencies outside Ruby's core and standard libraries.

 Ruby2 or later is recommended.
 Earlier versions _might_ work.

 ## <a id="install">Install</a>

-As a RubyGem:
+Gem:

     gem install xchannel.rb

-As a bundled gem, in your Gemfile:
+Bundler:

 ```ruby
 gem "xchannel.rb", "~> 2.0"